akdel/OptiScan/README.md

 ## Usage

-`photomap/pipelines/` folder contains two pipeline scripts for running photomap.
+`optiscan/pipelines/` folder contains two pipeline scripts for running optiscan.

 1. `extract_molecules` is for extracting and recording OM signals into disk.